 "No, you wait a minute.
 You need to get up out of here and go back to where you came from.
 Whatever's going on, this house don't need no more trouble."

 "Delores!"
-Belmore entered into the house.
+Belmore bellowed from the doorway.
 "You don't treat a guest in my house like that."

 "Clay!
 He's trouble."